tgbhujm/reproducible-research_homework/README.md

 * Find the exponent (α) and scaling factor (β) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in Table 2 of the paper, did you find the same values?
 (10 points)

 lnV = lnβ + αlnL is a linear equation where α is the slope and lnβ the intercept.
 We can use linear regression to model the equation.
 When running the summary function on the lm(lnV ~ lnL), we get 1.5152 as a value for the exponent α (slope), and 7.0748 as a value for lnβ (intercept).
 Therefore, the scaling factor β is e^7.0748 = 1181.8071.
 When rounded, both α and β match the values in Table 2 of the paper by Cui et al., 2014 for dsDNA viruses: α = 1.52, β = 1182.
 The p-values from the model are 2.28e-10 for the intercept (lnβ), and 6.44e-10 for the slope (α).
 Both values are statistically significant, because they are well below the threshold of 0.05 (which is usually used for analyzing biological data).
+(NOTE: SEE FILE "question-5-code" FOR THE ACTUAL CODE)
 * Write the code to reproduce the figure shown below.
 (10 points)

 ggplot(data = cui_new, aes(x = lnL, y = lnV))+